-The inshore bait is red hot, There are permits stacking up on shallow wrecks, Cobia in the same area, Trippletail behind markers and crab bouys, Seatrout engulfing anything near them, and snapper eager to eat.
+The inshore bite is red hot, seatrout engulfing anything near them, as well as tarpon, snook and tarpon.
 This time of year is extremely fun out on the boat.
-The wind has died down a little and the sun is shinning.
+The colder air is starting to come down and the sun is shinning through almost cloudless skies.

 Fishing in Flamingo, the Spotted Seatrout action is steady.
 Seatrout this time of year are out on grassy flats, sandbars, or shallow ledges.
 Although here in south florida there aren't many true gator trouts, it isn't rare to catch a few in the mid 20's.
 Early in the morning try cast hard floating plastics that will disturb the surface of the water, you won't catch as many on topwater lures but be assured that any that do hit it are going to be big.
 For more action cast a 1/8th or 1/4th Oz jig using a 4'' Gulp Shrimp or any soft plastic into the grass flats.
 With live bait such as pilchards or shrimp, use a Legend Popping Cork with 3-4ft of fluorocarbon line to your bait.
 It isn't rare to hookup to Snook, while using these methods.
 Snook have been making a great comeback in the park after the cold winter of 2010.

 Another fish that will fill the cooler fast is the Mangrove Snapper.
 Find any channel that runs between a flat or anchor near one of the small islands where the current has your engine pointing towards the island and drop a your chum into the bag and wait for the action to be non stop.
 Using small 2/0 or 3/0 hooks on light line will increase hook ups.
 Use cut bait, fresh pinfish being the best.
 Also, I recommend dropping back a small live pinfish on a float for the larger snapper.